 The 6.2L V8 (L86, L87) is GM's performance option, offering more power but also experiencing serious issues - including a major 2025 recall.

-GM has recalled approximately 600,000 trucks with 6.2L V8 engines due to manufacturing defects that can cause complete engine failure.
+GM issued NHTSA recall 25V-274 covering 2021-2024 trucks and SUVs with the 6.2L L87 V8 due to connecting-rod and crankshaft manufacturing defects that can cause engine failure and loss of propulsion.

 Recall Details: